AP sources: Biden says he won't stop override of DC laws

-WASHINGTON (AP) — President Joe Biden told Senate Democrats on Thursday that he would sign a bill overriding the District of Columbia's effort to overhaul how the city prosecutes and punishes crime, according to people familiar with the matter.
+WASHINGTON (AP) — President Joe Biden said Thursday he would sign a Republican-sponsored resolution blocking new District of Columbia laws that overhaul how the nation's capital prosecutes and punishes crime, according to people familiar with the matter.

+City officials have spent nearly two decades trying to redo Washington's criminal laws, including redefining crimes, changing criminal justice policies and reworking how sentences should be handed down after convictions.
+The overhaul passed the D.C.
+Council late last year.

-The Republican-controlled House decided to wade into local matters, claiming the district’s changes would contribute to already-rising crime in Washington — the number of murders in 2021 was the highest in nearly 20 years — and make it easier for some criminals to get out of prison or evade punishment all together.
+But the Republican-controlled House has decided to wade into city matters, claiming the district's changes will contribute to already-rising crime in Washington — the number of murders in 2021 was the highest in nearly 20 years — and make it easier for some criminals to get out of prison or evade punishment all together.

-The GOP-pushed resolution that would block the changes passed the House with some Democratic support and appears poised to clear Senate on a bipartisan basis as well, perhaps as early as next week.
+The resolution passed the House with some Democratic support and appears poised to clear Senate on a bipartisan basis as well, perhaps as early as next week.

 Biden told Democratic senators in a private meeting that he will sign it, according to four people familiar with the matter.
 They were not authorized to discuss ongoing negotiations and spoke on condition of anonymity.